 There continues to be a high degree of uncertainty about the impact of the decision for Britain to leave the European Union.
-The Authority continues to monitor and assess the potential risks and impact on the services the Authority provides through a Brexit Working Group.
+The Authority continues to monitor and assess the potential risks and impact on the services the Authority provides through a Brexit Working Group and inclusion in the Corporate Risk Register.